qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - i unsubscribe to emails and still get them
 - how do i unsubscribe to emails the features only came up once and i can't find how to unsubscribe any more
 - unsubscribed
-- this app does not unsubscribe my emails i am still getting emails from the ones that i have unsubscribed too
-- can't unsubscribe
-- how do i unsubscribe when i open an email and it does not say unsubscribe
-- when i unsubscribe from your app does it notify the sender that i unsubscribe their email
-- easy unsubscribe unsubscribe does not work i keep getting stinking emails from places i unsubscribe from
-- there were a lot of emails that had the unsubscribe option in the email but this app did not have the unsubscribe option i had to click on more email unsubscribe links compared to clicking on the unsubscribe button on this app
-- how do i unsubscribe from emails
 - i don't want it any more how i can unsubscribe
 - unsubscribe me now
 - and how come when a unsubscribe from a subscription a guys just send them an email saying please unsubscribe me just make it so when a click unsubscribe it just blocks them so you don't get any emails from them